 Megan Fookes, OAM, is Managing Director of Fabry Australia and has been involved with Fabry Australia since 1999.
-She also served as founding Executive Director of a National Alliance for Rare Diseases in Australia; Rare Voices Australia for five years and sat on their Board of Directors and she continues to sit on the Council of Rare Diseases International.
+She also served as founding Executive Director of a National Alliance for Rare Diseases in Australia; Rare Voices Australia for five years.

 Her professional association with Rare Diseases stems from a very personal connection.
 Her late father; David Davie waited 48 years to receive a diagnosis of Fabry disease.
-Her parents who were very keen to learn more and helped form the patient organisation and establishing the first Fabry Clinic in Melbourne 23 years ago.
+Her parents who were very keen to learn more and helped form the patient organisation and establishing the first Fabry Clinic in Melbourne in 1994.
 Megan was awarded the Medal of the Order (OAM) in 2016 for her services to the Australian rare disease community.

 Sheridan Campbell (VIC)

 Sheridan Campbell serves as Chair of Fabry Australia and is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
 Her father Rick Butler, was the first in her family to be diagnosed with the Fabry gene and she, along with other family members, are affected.
 Sheridan lives with her husband and three young boys in Northern Victoria, where she works as an osteopath.